 Here’s how to find the bright evening stars.
 The first two “stars” to come out as dusk gives way to nightfall are the planets Mars and Jupiter.
 The brightest “star” to light up the eastern half of sky will be Mars.
-And the brightest “star” in the western half of sky will be Jupiter.
+And the brightest “star” in the western half of the sky will be Jupiter.
 It’s that simple.

 As the sky darkens, watch for the planet Saturn to pop out about 5 degrees to the east of Jupiter.
-Five degrees is roughly the width of two fingers at an arm length from the eye.
+Five degrees is roughly the width of two fingers at arm’s length from the eye.
 Saturn, although as brilliant as a 1st-magnitude star, pales next to Jupiter, which outshines the ringed planet by 12 times.

 Use Venus to find Mercury in the morning sky

 You can’t miss Venus, the sky’s brightest planet, in the predawn/dawn sky.
-This dazzling world ranks as the 3rd-brightest celestial body to bedeck the heavens, after the sun and moon.
+This dazzling world ranks as the third-brightest celestial body to bedeck the heavens, after the sun and moon.
 Find Venus first, and then seek for Mercury beneath this shining beacon and rather close to the horizon an hour or more before sunrise.
 An unobstructed horizon and binoculars always come in handy for any Mercury quest.
 Although Mercury is as bright as a 1st-magnitude star, Venus outshines Mercury by about 70 times in early November.